dcmi/dc-srap/profile/srap-profile.md

 Label: Editor

-A person or organization contributing to a resource by revising or elucidating the content, e.g., adding an introduction, notes, or other critical matter.
+MARC relator definition: A person or organization contributing to a resource by revising or elucidating the content, e.g., adding an introduction, notes, or other critical matter.
 An editor may also prepare a resource for production, publication, or distribution.
+For major revisions, adaptations, etc., that substantially change the nature and content of the original work, resulting in a new work, see creator.

 NOTE: This is a subproperty of: http://purl.org/dc/elements/1.1/contributor